avinor/terraform-azurerm-remote-backend/README.md

 ## SAS Token

 The SAS Token is stored in Key Vault as a secret with name `{storageaccount_name}-terraformsastoken`.
-So to access for example below run following command to get in clear text:
+So to access for example above run following command to get in clear text:

 ```bash
 az keyvault secret show --vault-name tfstatedevkv --name tfstatedevsa-terraformsastoken --query value -o tsv